rahi-lab/targettrack/README.md

 - connected-components-3d>=3.2.0
 - torchvision>=0.12.0
 - alphashape>=1.3.1
+- jupyter=1.0.0 # Only if you want to customizer your deformations

 If these packages are installed, the GUI and neural network is supposed to run without further installation process.
 However, if you encounter a bug, please follow the steps below.